Al-Moccardi/GRAP4Q/README.md

 # GRAP4Q

-### Guardrail Retrieval and Patching for Quantum Code
+### Guided Retrieval and Patching for Quantum Code

 **An LLM-based framework for guardrail-constrained patching of quantum Python programs**